memgraph/docs/cypher-manual/clauses/match.md

 ### 2.8.
 Match with multiple relationships

-Multiple relationship statements can be specified in the query.
+Multiple relationship statements can be specified in the query:

 ```cypher
 MATCH (:Country { name: 'France' })<-[l:WORKING_IN]-(p)-[w:LIVING_IN]->(:Country { name: 'Germany' })